r-strawser/claude-code-hooks-template/README.md

 ## Credits

-This project is based on the original Claude Code hooks implementation, with enhancements added for improved session management, safety features, and logging capabilities.
+This project is based on the original [claude-code-hooks-mastery](https://github.com/disler/claude-code-hooks-mastery) template by disler, with enhancements added for improved session management, safety features, and logging capabilities.

 ## License